 17th July: World Day for International Justice

-Every year on 17th July World Day for International Justice is observed to recognise the need for the emerging system of international criminal justice.
+Every year on the 17th of July World Day for International Justice is observed to recognize the need for the emerging system of international criminal justice.
 World Day for International Justice is also known as Day of International Criminal Justice or International Justice Day.
-This day recognise the emerging system of international criminal justice.
+This day recognizes the emerging system of international criminal justice.

 18th July: Nelson Mandela International Day

 International Nelson Mandela Day is observed on 18 July every year to celebrate the life and legacy of Nelson Mandela in a sustainable way that will bring about the needful changes.
 On this day we look back on what has been done and forward to what will be done to make this world sustainable and a better place to live.

 20th July is among the special days in July as it is celebrated to remember the founding of the International Chess Federation in Paris in 1924.
 The idea to celebrate this day as the international chess day was proposed by UNESCO, and it has been celebrated as such since 1966 after it was established by FIDE.